roguedatascience/art_film_color_decomposition/README.md

 Then of course: how does Botero compare to other painters?

 To answer these questions, I developped an algorithm that extraxts and consistently graphs the the main colors from a group of images.
 These images can be, for example, the life work of an painter, like Botero.
-They can also be the trailer of movie or the opeikng credits of a TV show (for these, the videos were sampled for still images).
+They can also be the trailer of movie or the opening credits of a TV show (for these, the videos were sampled for still images).

 Here are some examples: